Vampire-Computer-People/art_cmdline_magick/README.md

 4. cd to the project directory, e.g. `cd ~/Downloads/art_cmdline_magick`
 5. Install the project requirements `python -m pip install -r requirements.txt`
 6. Execute scripts as shown below in the "Script exection examples" section.

+# Docker

+You will need to create a Docker account to get access to the download link.

+1. Download and install docker here: `https://www.docker.com/products/docker-desktop`
+2. cd to the project directory after making sure Docker Desktop is running, e.g. `cd ~/Downloads/art_cmdline_magick`
+3. Run `docker build -t magick_image .`
+4. Run `docker run -v "$(pwd):/art_cmdline_magick" -i -t magick_image bin/sh`
+5. cd to the project directory now that you are working inside the Docker container `cd art_cmdline_magick`
+5. Execute scripts as shown below in the "Script exection examples" section.

 # Installing Imagemagick from binaries via OSX